cloudflare/cloudflare-docs/products/gateway/src/content/reporting/overview-analytics.md

 ![Overview analytics](../static/gateway-dash-overview-page.png)

 ### Filter analytics by time
 You can filter the overview page by time.
-You can make analytics queries up to `Last 30 days` using Gateway's Free tier.
+You can view analytics for the last 24 hours using Gateway's Free tier.

 ![Overview filter by time](../static/gateway-dash-filter-by-time.png)

 ### Filter analytics by location